kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 });
 ```

-Performance gains are visible to the naked eye, but every bean has its black: a chance exists your users may be served with outdated content.
+Performance gains are visible to the naked eye, but every bean has its black: a chance exists your users may be served with an outdated content.
 When the user comes to your website for the first time our Service Worker is installed and the critical resources along with a version number are stashed into the browser’s cache.
-After a while the user returns to your homepage which presents a list of your latest blog posts.
+After a while the user returns to your homepage which, let’s say, displays a list of your latest blog posts.
 The worker then immediately checks if the requested HTML document had been cached previously and serves it from there if the answer is true.
 So in that case if you published a new blog post before the user returned to your website they would **not** be able to see the post in the list because the homepage was served from the cache.
 After rendering the homepage our worker then detects that there is a change in the resource’s version number and deletes the HTML document from cache.
-Therefore in order to see the updated page the user has to _refresh_ it.
+Therefore in order to see the updated page the user should _refresh_ it.
 This may not be a huge problem for representative websites, but vise-versa for frequently updates ones.

 ### Offline-first assets and online-first HTML documents

-It’s a combination of the first two strategies, but differentiated accross resource types: offline-first assets and online-first HTML documents.
+It’s a combination of the first two strategies, but differentiated per resource types: offline-first assets and online-first HTML documents.
 The strategy partly solves the offline-first’s _refresh_ problem and so makes sure the users are always entertained with the latest content.
 The good thing is that you can check the request headers and so determine a type of the resource:

 ```javascript
 self.addEventListener('fetch', event => {